pawkit617/wicked-lista/README.md

 </p>

-Once a category is successfully created with the first list, the user can add lists items to it.
+Once a category is successfully created with the first list, the user can add list items to it.

 <p align="left">
   <img src="https://github.com/user-attachments/assets/ed1c114d-9455-47a6-958c-91850f1b7a49" width="40%" />